Biden wins US elections: 'Dark chapter is over'

 Biden has already pledged to reverse Trump's exit from the EU-backed Paris Agreement on climate change.

-He is also expected to reconfirm the US commitment to Nato which Trump put in doubt and to be friendlier toward Europe on trade, as well as to restore America's allegiance to the liberal values espoused in the EU treaties.
+He is also expected to reconfirm the US commitment to Nato, which Trump put in doubt, and to be friendlier toward Europe on trade, as well as to restore America's allegiance to the liberal values espoused in the EU treaties.

 "A very dark chapter in American history is over.
 Rejoice!", Michael McFaul, the former US ambassador to Russia, said in one of the first reactions.